Asymptotics for Strassen's Optimal Transport Problem: Proof of Theorem

-The expression in \eqref{eq:-113} looks similar to $\lim_{\alpha'\uparrow\alpha}g(\alpha')$.
-It seems that this heuristic proof works.
-However, we should note that there are two difficulties in this heuristic proof. \begin{enumerate} \item Although the expression in \eqref{eq:-113} and $\lim_{\alpha'\uparrow\alpha}g(\alpha')$ look similar, they are in fact totally different.
-Observe that \eqref{eq:-113} is in fact equal to zero, since the infimum is attained by $Q_{X}=P_{X}$ (for this case, $\mathcal{Q}_{\epsilon}:=\left\{ Q_{Y}':D\left(Q_{Y}'\|P_{Y}\right)\leq D(Q_{X}\|P_{X})-\epsilon\right\} $ is empty).
-Hence it is not equal to $\lim_{\alpha'\uparrow\alpha}g(\alpha')$.
-In the following, we provide a formal proof, in which we address this problem by excluding $P_{X}$ (or a neighborhood of $P_{X}$) from $A$.
-That is, we show that adding the constraint $Q_{X}\neq P_{X}$ into the infimum in \eqref{eq:-113} does not change the value of \eqref{eq:-113}.
-At the end of the following formal proof, we show that interestingly, once the constraint $Q_{X}\neq P_{X}$ (or equivalently, $D(Q_{X}\|P_{X})>0$) is added into the infimum in \eqref{eq:-113}, \eqref{eq:-113} will turn into $\lim_{\alpha'\uparrow\alpha}g(\alpha')$ which is bounded away from zero.
-This implies that \eqref{eq:-113} is ``discontinuous'' in the feasible region in the sense that whether removing $Q_{X}=P_{X}$ from the feasible region of the infimum in \eqref{eq:-113} will result in different values. \item Another difficulty is that in order to show the inequality in \eqref{eq:-73-2}, we need to swap $\liminf_{n\to\infty}$ with the infimum operation in \eqref{eq:-73-2}.
+where \eqref{eq:-113} follows since, roughly speaking, given $Q_{X}$, the optimal $Q_{Y}$ in \eqref{eq:-73-2} satisfies $D(Q_{Y}\|P_{Y})=D(Q_{X}\|P_{X})$.
+We should note that there are two obstacles in this heuristic proof. \begin{enumerate} \item Although we claim that the optimal $B$ should be $\{Q_{Y}':D(Q_{Y}'\|P_{Y})\le D(Q_{Y}\|P_{Y})\}$ in the proof idea above, this is not necessarily true since we only know that $B\supseteq\{Q_{Y}':D(Q_{Y}'\|P_{Y})<D(Q_{Y}\|P_{Y})\}$.
+This implies that to obtain a lower bound, we only can relax $B$ to $\{Q_{Y}':D(Q_{Y}'\|P_{Y})<D(Q_{Y}\|P_{Y})\}$.
+This difference is subtle but crucial, since if we replace ``$\le$'' in \eqref{eqn:-113} with ``$<$'', then \eqref{eqn:-113} becomes zero (by observing that $Q_{X}=P_{X}$ is feasible in the infimization of \eqref{eqn:-113}).
+However, $g(\alpha)$ is bounded away from zero.
+Hence, \eqref{eq:-113} is ``discontinuous'' in the feasible region in the sense that whether excluding the point $Q_{X}=P_{X}$ from the feasible region in \eqref{eq:-113} will result in different values.
+In the following, we provide a formal proof, in which we clear away this obstacle by excluding $P_{X}$ from $A$.
+That is, we add the constraint $Q_{X}\neq P_{X}$ into the infimum in \eqref{eqn:-113}, which makes the value of \eqref{eqn:-113} do not change, and more precisely, remain to be equal to $g(\alpha)$ no matter whether we replace ``$\le$'' in \eqref{eqn:-113} with ``$<$''. \item Another obstacle is that in order to show the inequality in \eqref{eq:-73-2}, we need to swap $\liminf_{n\to\infty}$ and the infimization operation in \eqref{eq:-73-2}.
 However, this is not feasible in general.
-In the following formal proof, we use a covering technique (or compactness technique) to address this difficulty. \end{enumerate} We next provide a formal proof for the lower bound $\lim_{\alpha'\uparrow\alpha}g(\alpha')$.
+In the formal proof, we use a covering technique (or compactness technique) to address this obstacle. \end{enumerate} We next provide a formal proof for the lower bound $g(\alpha)$.